-(a) Each semester, the maximum number of absences permitted by the 10% or 20% rule shall be the same for all courses that regularly meet the same number of times each week for the entire semester; for each category of course, such maximum number shall be the following:
+(a) Each semester, the maximum number of absences permitted by the 15% or 20% rule shall be the same for all courses that regularly meet the same number of times each week for the entire semester; for each category of course, such maximum number shall conclusively be deemed the following:

-10% rule 20% rule Courses regularly meeting 4 times each week all semester 6 12 Courses regularly meeting 3 times each week all semester 4 9 Courses regularly meeting 2 times each week all semester 3 6 Courses regularly meeting 1 time each week all semester 1 3
+15% rule 20% rule Courses regularly meeting 4 times each week all semester 8 12 Courses regularly meeting 3 times each week all semester 6 9 Courses regularly meeting 2 times each week all semester 4 6 Courses regularly meeting 1 time each week all semester 2 3

-(b) For summer courses, the maximum number of absences permitted shall be 2 unexcused absences or 5 total absences.
-For the externship class, the maximum number of absences permitted shall be 1 unexcused absence or 2 total absences.
+(b) For summer courses, the maximum number of absences permitted shall be 5.
+For the externship class, the maximum number of absences permitted shall be 2.

-September 21, 2004 Revised January 31, 2006
+September 21, 2004 Revised January 31, 2006 Rev. September 30, 2011